 When checking the calculation results of a phase that failed or any of the intermediate steps, the load visualization may still be visible as the load is not yet fully deactivated, as ΣMstage is not yet equal to one (1).

 In the example below, the line load is being deactivated for the current phase (Phase_2).

 For Phase_1 the calculation finished with ΣMstage equal to one, however, for Phase_2 it is stopped while the ΣMstage is equal to 0.80.
 This means that the line load is still not fully deactivated in this step.

-To check the current applied value of the load, you can check this under Project>Load information and search for the load values with the subscript “a”, which stands for “applied”, e.g. qa,y.
+To check the current value of the applied load (and, therefore, determine the remaining load to be deactivated), you can check this under Project>Load information and search for the load values with the subscript “a”, which stands for “applied”, e.g. qa,y.